lunarpool/trezor-guides/README.md

 # TREZOR - HW wallet guides

-We would like to present a set of step-by-step user guides and best practises on how to use Trezor HW wallet, which security basics and best practises to follow, primarily focused on mass population managing their "common" wealth & savings.
+We would like to present a set of step-by-step user guides and best practises on how to use Trezor HW wallet, which security basics and best practises to follow.

+## Who should use these guides

+These guides are primarily focused on mass population managing their "common" wealth & savings.
 High value crypto accounts or persons having their lifetime savings in crypto or so-called whales should follow much more strict rules and security measurements than provided here.

 You now probably ask what is a high value, who is a whale or what is the threshhold to follow higher level of security...
 The right answer is: it's up to you.
 You have to take into account the risk of losing your crypto and what it would mean to you.